 Why is this happening?
 Well, a flexible workforce can not only help businesses manage challenges like peaks in demand and absenteeism; it also has the potential to help companies scale, outperform, and outcompete in the new world of work.
 However, organizations will only realize these benefits if they take a smart approach to integrating, nurturing and retaining flexible workers.

-Is flexible working a trend that is likely to continue?
+Is flex work a trend that is likely to continue?
 And, if so, what should HR leaders be doing about this phenomenon?

 From a business perspective, leaders are recognizing that they can only win in today’s hyper-competitive market if they have better talent and skill than their competitors.
 At the same time, they also need to remain efficient, lean, and agile.
 This – coupled with a shortage of quality workers — is driving business leaders to seek help from the flexible workforce.
 The ability to adapt human resources around fluctuating customer demands and deal with unexpected short-term change without losing work culture has become essential.